17 Measurable Marketing Objectives and Metrics That Matter

 2. Increase conversions on your website

-• Total Conversions – the number of actions taken by visitors on your website (e.g. made a purchase, downloading an asset, or subscribed to a mailing list etc.).
-For eCommerce businesses, two simple ways to drive conversions are to add user-generated content onto product pages to provide social proof and add custom Calls to Action that link content direct to a purchase point.
+- Total Conversions – the number of actions taken by visitors on your website (e.g. made a purchase, downloaded an asset, or subscribed to a mailing list, etc.).
+For eCommerce businesses, two simple ways to drive conversions are to add user-generated content onto product pages to provide social proof and add custom Calls to Action that link content directly to a purchase point.

-• Conversion Rate – (Number of sales / Number of visitors) x 100.
-This is the number of visitors that come to your site that actually buy something.
+- Conversion Rate – (Number of sales / Number of visitors) x 100.
+This is the number of visitors that come to your site that buy something.
 This is one of the most common measurable marketing objectives and you’ll need to implement website tracking to collect this data.

 3. Increase social buzz at live events